 3. Responding to the interview questions.

-If you follow the above preparation strategy that is provided by Richard in this video, your chances of success will increase dramatically
+If you follow the above preparation strategy, and job interview tips that are provided by Richard in this video, your chances of success will increase dramatically.

 Hello there.
 Welcome to “How to Prepare for a Job Interview”.
 My name is Richard McMunn, and I’m from the company How2Become.com.
-During this presentation I’m going to teach you the most effective way to prepare for any kind of job interview.
+During this presentation I’m going to teach you the most effective methods of job interview preparation.
 Now, I fully understand how difficult it is in the current economic climate to not only get an interview, but once you get there, to actually pass it and get offered a job.

 Now the good news is, you only have to learn this once because you will be able to apply it to every single interview that you go to in the future.
 Okay, so let’s get started.
 The method that I teach you is based around preparation.
 Now obviously if you prepare for something effectively then your chances of success are going to greatly increase.